mougiakouel/QGIS-Training-Manual/vector_analysis/network_analysis.rst

 They're still hidden by default, though.
 So in order to use them, you need to activate them first.

-To activate the :guilabel:`Road Graph` plugin, start the :guilabel:`Plugin Manager` by clicking on the QGIS main window's menu item :menuselection:`Plugins --> Manage Plugins`.
+To activate the :guilabel:`Road Graph` plugin:

+* Start the :guilabel:`Plugin Manager` by clicking on the QGIS main window's menu item :menuselection:`Plugins --> Manage Plugins`.
 A dialog appears.
-Select the plugin like this:
+* Select the plugin like this:

 .. image:: ../_static/vector_analysis/039.png
    :align: center

-Click :guilabel:`OK` on the :guilabel:`Plugin Manager` dialog.
+* Click :guilabel:`OK` on the :guilabel:`Plugin Manager` dialog.

-To see the plugin in your interface, go to :menuselection:`View --> Panels` and ensure that :guilabel:`Shortest path` has a check mark next to it.
+* To see the plugin in your interface, go to :menuselection:`View --> Panels` and ensure that :guilabel:`Shortest path` has a check mark next to it.

 This panel will appear in your interface: